fuzzycode/pytvdbapi/docs/source/index.rst

-.. thetvdb documentation master file, created by sphinx-quickstart on Wed Nov 23 21:00:33 2011.
+.. pytvdbapi documentation master file, created by sphinx-quickstart on Wed Nov 23 21:00:33 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to thetvdb's documentation!
+Welcome to pytvdbapi's documentation!
 ===================================

 Contents: